Official Government Website

 Our Care Can’t Wait, is a coalition of people with disabilities, families, disability advocacy organizations, and HCBS provider agencies working to ensure people with disabilities and families have a well-qualified, reliable workforce that meets their needs to live the life they choose.

-The coalition is working on pushing forward Communtiy NOW recommendations from the Bfair2DirectCare workgroup.
+The coalition is working on pushing forward Community NOW recommendations from the Bfair2DirectCare workgroup.
 Click here for more information.

 “This work is supported by a grant from the U.S. Administration for Community Living, Department of Health and Human Services, Washington, D.C.
-20201 with 100% federal funding award totaling $527,570 (Federal Fiscal Year 2023 Grant No.: 2301IDSCDD-01).
+20201 with 100% federal funding award totaling $527,344 (Federal Fiscal Year 2024 Grant No.: 2401IDSCDD-01).
 Council efforts are those of the grantee and do not necessarily represent the official views of not are endorsed by ACL, HHS, or the U.S. government.”

 ver: 3.5.2 | last updated: